The Best Time to Visit Halong Bay

 Tourists in Halong in Winter

-What to Bring
+What to Bring in Halong Bay in Winter

-Personal entertainment like a book, laptop and deck of cards would be a good idea for those long days on the boat.
+- Personal entertainment like a book, laptop, and deck of cards would be a good idea for those long days on the boat.

-A camera, to capture the majesty of Halong Bay fog and for the hazy sunrise and sunset that happens each day.
+- A camera, to capture the majesty of Halong Bay fog and for the hazy sunrise and sunset that happens each day.

-Some cold weather gear, maybe just a few thin jackets and comfortable closed shoes for when the sun descends behind the limestone karsts.
+- Some cold weather gear, maybe just a few thin jackets and comfortable closed shoes for when the sun descends behind the limestone karsts.

-Some History
+2. Some History of Halong Bay

 The steep angles and sheer rock faces of Halong Bay’s islands and mountains were created in primordial times, about 500 million years ago.
 Movement in the tectonic plates pushed limestone spires from the ocean floor high into the sky, and here they still stand, as proud sentries over the lapping waters of Halong Bay.